 - In spring, only keep 1 to 3 stems so that all the plant’s efforts go to growing more leaves.

 Play around with rare leaf shapes and colors, like a canna species that will have red-lined leaves, or the unexpected gigantism of a clump of Hibiscus moscheutos.
 Here, a ‘Sum and Substance’ Hosta which has particularly large leaves.

 Exotic, out-of-the-ordinary bloomers should be preferred, like the fruit-flower of the pineapple plant Eucomis bicolor and Hedychium that has orchid-like flowers.

-Below: bright light brought on by a Hedychium ‘Tara’.
+Above/right: bright light brought on by a Hedychium ‘Tara’.
 However, feel free to fill in void spaces with reliable local species, too, like flower-bearing solidage (Solidago), Rudbeckia, persicaria and ligularia.